rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v2/getting-started/examples/create-cloud-servers-to-lb.rst

 Create a Cloud Server
 =========================

-In this section you create a new Cloud Servers (or use an existing Cloud Server) to set up as a member for your load balancer.
+In this section you create a new Cloud Server (or use an existing Cloud Server) to set up as a member for your load balancer.

 .. note::